 Once you’ve found the right partner(s), here are some tips that will help you maintain the partnership and set everyone up for long-term success:

-- General number of volunteer hours corporate employees should provide (per quarter)
+- Estimated number of volunteer hours employees should strive to complete (per quarter).

-- Guidelines corporate employees should follow when they fundraise or organize an event
+- Guidelines (set by the charity or nonprofit) that employees should follow when they fundraise for an event or volunteer.

 Keep regular communication